maciejwalkowiak/twitter-bird-extension/readme.md

 ![Twitter Bird](https://github.com/maciejwalkowiak/twitter-bird-extension/blob/main/icons/icon128.png)

-Tiny extensions that brings back the actual twitter logo and gets rid of the Doge dog from the upper left corner
+Tiny extension that brings back the actual twitter logo and gets rid of the Doge dog from the upper left corner

 ## How to add this extension to your browser?